NetSim Astra

 CSV export

-point_analysis.csv– received power time seriescoverage_grid.csv– per-point coverage resultssatellite_footprint.csv– footprint boundariesmultibeam_cinr.csv– CINR per beam- Link-quality fields included: C/N₀, C/N, G/T
+point_analysis.csv– received power time seriescoverage_grid.csv– per-point coverage resultssatellite_footprint.csv– footprint boundariesmultibeam_cinr.csv– CINR per beamaccess_intervals.csv/gap_intervals.csv– from the access report- Link-quality, BER, and PFD fields included: C/N₀, C/N, G/T, Eb/N₀, BER, PFD margin

 Related product